bhaveshk22/Virtual_AI_Keyboard/README.md

 # 🚀 Virtual AI Keyboard

 This project is a virtual AI keyboard that utilizes hand tracking to simulate keyboard inputs, allowing users to type in any application, such as Notepad or code editors, with hand gestures.
+The system tracks the index finger and assumes a click when the index and middle fingers are in contact, providing a natural and intuitive user experience.
+It is built using the Hand Tracking module from cvzone and OpenCV, along with the pynput module for simulating keyboard inputs.